JivanAcharya/JivanAcharya/README.md

 ## Hello, World! 👋

 ### I have learned/learning:
+- Machine Learning with Python
+- Data Analytics
-- Basics of C programming
+- C programming
 - C++
 - Game development with Unreal Engine 5
 - Python
-- Frontend Development with HTML,CSS
+- Frontend Development with HTML, CSS, Javascript

 If you want to work together on a project with me, you're just few clicks away.